Walid-Berrouk/Git_Github_Challenge/README.md

 **Note :** before pushing, make sur that nothing has been changed yet in the **original remote repository**.

+You will notice that the instructor added a new file called `script.py`, and it has been added and merged within your created branch.
+In order to push correctly the master branch, you will need to updated to latest **original remote repository**, the idea of course is to rebase it !

-After verifying and pushing, verify again if all the files has been pushed in **your remote repository**.
+After rebasing, verifying and pushing, verify again if all the files has been pushed in **your remote repository**.

 ## Step 7 : Ask fo validation